1. Skip to content

 Germany's feminists cooperated with women's movements in other countries, especially the suffragette movement in England.

-While women in the Netherlands and Nordic countries had already obtained the right to vote, women in Germany, Austria, Poland and England had to fight for this right until 1918.
-Women in different other countries would have to wait several more years for that to happen.
+While women in the Netherlands and Nordic countries had already gained the right to vote, women in Germany, Austria, Poland and the United Kingdom had to fight for this right until 1918.
+Women in other countries would have to wait several more years for that to happen.